The Pennsylvania Trolley Museum is

 Timed ticketing must be adhered to.

-There will be 5 runs each day and a maximum of 25 people allowed on each ride.
+The Trolley will make just 5 trips each day and a maximum of 25 people allowed on each ride.

 - 10:00 AM